-Goals is a feature in TapClicks that helps you monitor and stay informed about the progress of your campaigns, allowing you to adjust your strategy if goals are not being met.
+Goals is a feature in TapClicks that helps you monitor and stay informed about the progress of your campaigns, allowing you to adjust your strategy if your goals are not being met.

 While each ad has specific objectives, all ads generally have one of three goals: 1) to inform, 2) to persuade or 3) to remind customers about your brand or product.
 During the campaign, it is essential to set goals and monitor them continuously.

 There are multiple metrics available when creating a new goal.
 You can select metrics per your campaign needs.
 Some examples of common metrics include the following: